Dock Leveler Safety

 3. When working inside an enclosed area, post at least one other person outside for safety in the event of an accident.

 4. The deck and lip of a leveler weigh about a ton.
 Before working under a deck, support it with at least two safety struts.
-Most levelers have one built into the framing; you can order additional safety struts on our site.
+Most levelers have one built into the framing; you can order additional

 5. If you are planning to perform major work that compromises the internal deck support such as replacing balance springs, tightening or replacing hydraulic fittings or hoses, or working on airbags or the power leads to them, we recommend supporting the outside edge of the deck with at least three struts.
 This can be done by adding two 4"x 4" wood supports to the third built-in or removable safety strut.
 Install the built-in strut first, and cut the 4"x 4" supports the proper length so that all three struts support the deck evenly.